yohang/fwCalendRPlugin/README.md

 ### Declare your provider

 On Calendar construction, a `fw_calendr.construct` event is thrown.
-You juste hav to listen it, and to add your providers to the event manager, for example in your ProjectConfiguration class.
+You just have to listen it, and to add your providers to the event manager, for example in your ProjectConfiguration class.

 Note that CalendR isn't constructed if you don't call it, so your providers won't be instantiated if not needed.